Performance Analysis of Plug-and-Play ADMM: A Graph Signal Processing Perspective: Abstract

 \section{Abstract}

-The Plug-and-Play (PnP) ADMM algorithm is a powerful image restoration framework that allows advanced image denoising priors to be integrated into physical forward models to yield a provably convergent algorithm.
-However, despite the enormous applications and promising results, very little is known about why the PnP ADMM performs so well.
-This paper presents a formal analysis of the performance of PnP ADMM.
-By restricting the denoisers to the class of graph filters, or more specifically the symmetric smoothing filters, we offer three contributions: (1) We rigorously show conditions under which an equivalent maximum-a-posteriori (MAP) optimization exists, (2) we derive the mean squared error of the PnP solution, and provide a simple geometric interpretation which can explain the performance, (3) we introduce a new analysis technique via the concept of consensus equilibrium, and provide interpretations to general linear inverse problems and problems with multiple priors.
+The Plug-and-Play (PnP) ADMM algorithm is a powerful image restoration framework that allows advanced image denoising priors to be integrated into physical forward models to generate high quality image restoration results.
+However, despite the enormous number of applications and several theoretical studies trying to prove convergence by leveraging tools in convex analysis, very little is known about why the algorithm is doing so well.
+The goal of this paper is to fill the gap by discussing the performance of PnP ADMM.
+By restricting the denoisers to the class of graph filters under a linearity assumption, or more specifically the symmetric smoothing filters, we offer three contributions: (1) We show conditions under which an equivalent maximum-a-posteriori (MAP) optimization exists, (2) we present a geometric interpretation and show that the performance gain is due to an intrinsic pre-denoising characteristic of the PnP prior, (3) we introduce a new analysis technique via the concept of consensus equilibrium, and provide interpretations to problems involving multiple priors.